Mount Heng in Shanxi with Magnificent Hanging Temple on Steep Cliff — Mountain of Ancient Battlefields and Fusion of

 It has 108 peaks, and the highest is 2016 meters above sea level;

 There are many ancient temples, and the oldest well-preserved one dates back to 435.

 There are many important military passes in the Hengshan Mountain Range area, as well as battlefield-related ruins like castles and beacon towers.

 Ruins of Ancient Great Wall on Mount Heng, Photo by Yang Jianmin.

-As an important military site, throughout history, 13 emperors led the army and fought in this region.
+As an important military site, 13 emperors led the army and fought in this region throughout history.

-Ancient buildings, frescoes, and inscriptions there hold great historic and cultural values.
+Ancient buildings, frescoes, and inscriptions hold great historical and cultural value.

 Ancient Buildings and Stone Inscriptions, Photo from Official Site of Hengshan.

 Who Is the Deity of Mount Heng?